-At $10.99 for a 1-2 serving pie, the Deli’s pot pies pack a flavor punch and are a special way you can warm up your dinner table this winter.
-One of the best parts of the Deli’s pot pies is you can pick them up hot and ready to eat, or frozen and ready to tuck into your freezer for the next bone-chilling night.
+At $11.99 for a 1-2 serving pie, the Deli’s pot pies pack a flavor punch and are a special way you can warm up your dinner table this winter.
+One of the best parts of the Deli’s pot pies is you can pick them up anytime and tuck them into your freezer for the next bone-chilling night.
 You’ll be thankful for these easy, delicious winter meals when you don’t want to trek outside!

-New Year’s Day is the official kick-off the Deli’s annual Pot Pie season, which runs through February.
-The pre-season production team launches pot pie assembly in early December, just after Thanksgiving, to stockpile hundreds of pies before sales begin to meet demand.
-The team usually makes two to three batches a day from December through February.
-This year, we’re planning on selling at least 9,000, which equals over 300 batches and 18,000 portions of dough!
-That’s a lot of pies, but it isn’t too surprising—people have been devouring the savory pastry for centuries.
+New Year’s Day is the official kick-off the Deli’s Stock Up Sale, which offers you a bulk discount on our pies and runs through the ned of February.
+Our production team launched into pot pie assembly this year way back in November, to stockpile hundreds of pies to get ready for this once a year sale.
+The team will continue to make two to three batches a day through February.
+Last year, we sold over 9,000 pies (which equals over 300 batches and 18,000 portions of dough!).
+We’ve been seeing steady sales since the pandemic started last March, so we expect our number this year to far exceed what we produced last year.
+That’s a lot of pies, but it isn’t too surprising—savory pastry has provided comforting meals for centuries.

 Spotlight on Meaty, Meaty Mushrooms

 One of the many carefully selected ingredients for the pot pie fillings include hen of the woods mushrooms, also known as maitake in Japan.
 These sought after mushrooms are actually grown in abundance in western Michigan, on the bark of oak trees exclusively in the fall.
 Each year a group of hunters forage for these prized mushrooms and bring them to the deli.
-Rodger Bowser, deli managing partner and chef, has a Michigan Department of Agriculture wild mushroom certification so he can expertly and safely identify, forage, buy and sell wild mushrooms.
+Rodger Bowser, Deli Chef and Managing Partner, has a Michigan Department of Agriculture wild mushroom certification so he can expertly and safely identify, forage, buy and sell wild mushrooms.
 After the mushrooms are inspected and tasted, he purchases upwards of 100 pounds of them to make it through pot pie season at the Deli.
-Their rich flavor and meaty texture can be found in the fungi pot pie of course.
+Their rich flavor and meaty texture can be found in the Fungi Pot Pie of course.

 Pot Pie Production Process